gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 of companies, but I was afraid that learning Unity could dilute my C++ expertise, and that I would be competing against a myriad of other developers and designers.
 However it seemed really appealing to to me the idea of developing a full videogame.
-Compared to doing everything from scratch, using Unity (or Unreal) could allow me to learn another level of videogame programming, and not focus only on the little nitty-gritty details only.
+Compared to doing everything from scratch, using Unity (or Unreal) could allow me to learn another level of videogame programming, and not focus on the little nitty-gritty details only.

 So I decided to do it.
 Fortunately at the same time, a very good friend of mine that had never done anything with videogames, discovered a passion for pixel art and started to groom the idea of developing a rogue-like game.
 We discussed about it,